Councillor demands answers after police and fire fail to attend incident where elderly cyclist lay seriously injured in the road for more than two hours

 A councillor has called for answers after police and the fire service failed to attend a crash in which an elderly cyclist was seriously injured.

-Welshpool Councillor Graham Breeze has raised concerns over the incident, which took place on Saturday evening.
+Welshpool Councillor Graham Breeze has raised concerns over the incident, which took place on Saturday evening (February 1).

 The man was discovered injured on Borfa Green Bank in Welshpool at around 4.30pm.

-Councillor Breeze said he had suffered a serious injury, and was left waiting in the road - with no police or fire service attending the scene for up to three hours before the ambulance arrived.
+Councillor Breeze said the cyclist had suffered a serious injury and was left waiting in the road - with no police or firefighters attending the scene for up to three hours before the ambulance arrived.

 Councillor Breeze said he had pressed both Dyfed Powys Police and Mid & West Wales Fire & Rescue Service over their failure to attend.